News

 We would like to congratulate the following students who have been named ‘student winners’ in their zones for the first ever I’m an Engineer event this March.
 The moderators thought there were good questions asked and really great engagement with the event.
 Zone Student winner School Energy tbonesteak Putney High School Health laceyc St Helen and St Katherine High Performance charlotte1999 David Young Measurement zoha Stockley Academy Transport branflakes123 St Paul’s Catholic College Water hannahgrimes Churston Ferrers Grammar School Well done to all the students above!
 They will soon be receiving their student winners certificates and WH Smith vouchers.
 We would also like to thank all the other students who participated.
 Everyone contributed to the brilliant live chats and really challenged the engineers with some interesting and thought provoking questions.
 As one engineer said “I have seen how enthusiastic and switched-on the students have been and amazed at the high … Continue reading

-Posted on April 3, 2012 by modemily in News | Comments Off on Congratulations to the March 2012 student winners
+Posted on April 3, 2012 by ModShane in News | Leave a comment

 A thank you message from Matt!